tomcl/visual2.github.io/ea.md

 # UAL Address Modes

-LDR and STR instructions second operand defines an _addressing mode_.
+LDR, LDRB, STR, STRB instructions second operand defines an _addressing mode_.
 The addressing mode determines how the _effective address_ of the memory transfer is calculated, and whether the _base register_ is updated as a side effect of the instruction.

-There are four addressing modes shown in the table below, and a special case.
-The first mode, register addressing, is a special case of Offset addressing where OFFSET is 0.
-Thus there are three main modes.
+ARM has three addressing modes: _offset_, with optional _pre-_ or _post-_ indexing.
+The first line syntax, _register addressing_, is a special case of Offset addressing where OFFSET is 0.

 The base register is Rb, and optionally updated.
-The OFFSET component can be a numeric literal, a register, or a shifted register.
+The OFFSET component, added to the base register value to make the effective address,  can be a  numeric literal, a register, or a shifted register.

 | Mode | Second Operand Format | Effective <br> Address | Update|
 |------|-------------------|-----------------------|--------|